 - Will you make talks available online/remotely?

-The FORGE was created in 2013 by Dr Claire Hardaker (dept. profile, University profile, Twitter, blog) a forensic corpus pragmatician.
+FORGE was created in 2013 by Dr Claire Hardaker, a forensic corpus linguist.
 In its early days, the group was known by the less glamorous name of FLiRG until someone came up with something better.

-You can keep up to date with the FORGE’s upcoming talks and events in three ways:
+You can keep up to date with the FORGE’s upcoming talks and events via:

 All Lancaster University academic staff, postgraduate students, and visiting scholars are welcome as both guests and potential presenters, whilst undergraduate students are welcome as guests.
 We also regularly invite speakers from other academic institutions.
 (If you’re not sure if you’re allowed to attend, or you’d like to propose a talk by yourself or someone else, send Claire Hardaker an email.)

-I’ve always been keen to make FORGE content as widely available as possible, however, the talks can sometimes involve sensitive, disturbing, or confidential details so this is not always possible.
-Where speakers give permission, the necessary equipment is available, and we get good footage, or where speakers have links to their own videos, I am always happy to provide those.
+We’ve always been keen to make FORGE content as widely available as possible, however, the talks can sometimes involve sensitive, disturbing, or confidential details so this is not always possible.
+Where speakers give permission, the necessary equipment is available, and we get good footage, or where speakers have links to their own videos, we are always happy to provide those.